Document Type : scientific research paper

 2

-Professor of International Trade and Investment Law, Faculty of Law, Shahid Beheshti University.
+PhD student in International Commercial and Investment Law, Faculty of Law, Shahid Beheshti University., Tehran, Iran

 Abstract